 Members often call the Providence nurse advice line when they have sick children, or when they have questions about how to treat flus, colds or backaches.
-After a brief recorded message, a registered nurse will come on line to assist you.
+After a brief message, a caregiver will ask you a few questions about why you're calling.
+A registered nurse will call you back to assist after reviewing your answers.